AzmuthSzym/Local-Hardhat-Games/README.md

+# MY SOLUTIONS
+1. For the first exercise you just need to paste the address of the deployed contract.

 # Local Hardhat Games

 Let's work on our solidity skills while deploying against a local hardhat blockchain!
 Inside this repository you'll find 5 smart contracts labled `Game1` to `Game5`.
 The goal of each smart contract is to: